usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 {% figure Figure 38b %}
 {% asset design-standards/fig_38b.gif alt="" %}
 {% figcaption %}
-<strong>Closets.</strong> If the clear floor space allows a parallel approach by a person in a wheelchair and the distance between the wheelchair and the clothes rod exceeds 10 inches (255 mm), the maximum high side reach shall be 48 inches (1220 mm).
-The maximum distance from the user to the clothes rod shall be 21 inches (535 mm).
+<p><strong>Closets.</strong> If the clear floor space allows a parallel approach by a person in a wheelchair and the distance between the wheelchair and the clothes rod exceeds 10 inches (255 mm), the maximum high side reach shall be 48 inches (1220 mm).
+The maximum distance from the user to the clothes rod shall be 21 inches (535 mm).</p>
 {% endfigcaption %}
 {% endfigure %}